Data Transfer Nodes

 There are four data transfer nodes deployed at NERSC:

 These machines each have four 10-gigabit ethernet links for transfers over the network and two FDR Infinband links for the filesystem.
 Third-party software is managed via modules.
 As with other NERSC systems, shell configuration files ("dot files") are under the control of NERSC; users should only modify ".ext" files.

 Oak Ridge has deployed similar data transfer nodes named dtn01.ccs.ornl.gov through dtn04.ccs.ornl.gov.
 See Data Transfer Nodes at Oak Ridge.

 All NERSC users are automatically given access to the data transfer nodes.
 The nodes support both interactive use via SSH (direct login) or data transfer using GridFTP services.

 Available File Systems

-The NERSC data transfer nodes use global home, gloabl scratch and the project directories.
+The NERSC data transfer nodes use global home and the project directories (note that currently scratch is not mounted on the DTNs).
 See NERSC File Systems.
 Please note that /tmp is very small.
-Althought certain common tools (e.g., vi) use /tmp for temporary storage, users should never explicitly use /tmp for data.
+Although certain common tools (e.g., vi) use /tmp for temporary storage, users should never explicitly use /tmp for data.

 File Transfer Software

-Special commands can be used for data transfers to or from the HPSS mass storage system.
+Special commands are used for data transfers to or from the HPSS mass storage system.
 See Storing and Retrieving HPSS Data.